anirudhragupta/LearningJava/1_firstSteps/firstSteps.md

 Note:

-- to create long, need 'L' or 'l' suffix to the value (especially when number is larger than Integer.MAX_VALUE) unless java considers it as integer.
+- to create long, need `L` or `l` suffix to the value (especially when number is larger than Integer.MAX_VALUE) unless java considers it as integer.
+- This is only the case when you're passing numeric literals, expressions are fine

 ```java
 long myLongNum = 1256463 ; // should be fine as value is less than Integer.MAX_VALUE